1.8. Security design¶

 The web front end should be constrained to HTTPS to ensure link security.

 Access is governed by username/password pairs.
+Additionally, multi-factor authentication can be required by the system administrator.

 The server should be secured in standard fashion.
 These are matters outside CamCOPS.
 Standard security considerations include: